michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0001.md

 - n: an instinctive motive
 - n: a strong, restless desire
 ### Family
-urge: urged, urgent, urges, urging+;urgency: urgencies;urgent: urgency, urgentest, urgently;urging: urgings
+- urge: urged, urgent, urges, urging+
+- urgency: urgencies
+- urgent: urgency, urgentest, urgently
+- urging: urgings
 ### Examples
 - Andre is indignant about the way he is treated, but urges his angry family to let him seek justice through the court.
 - More than 170 House Republicans signed a recent letter of which Mr. Price was an author, urging the administration to “stop experimenting with Americans’ health.”